Owyn/CSS2RSS/README.md

 - use space ` ` as the separator for arguments if they contain no spaces themselves, else (if they do) also enclose such arguments into double-brackets `"`, e.g. `python css2rss.py div.class "div.subclass > h1.title" span.description` (btw, you can also enclose arguments without any spaces into brackets if you'd like)
 - if no item is found - a feed item would be generated with the html dump of the whole page so you could see what could be wrong (e.g. - cloudflare block page)

+## Limitations:
+- If you are using a **NoWebEngine** version of the RSSGuard (like I am), then no javaScripts would run on scrapped pages, so sites which populate their content with javaScripts wouldn't be able to get scrapped, instead their starting version (what you'd see in `right click -> view page source`) would get scrapped.
+    - You could try to get the needed content from other pages of the site, e.g. - main page, releases page or even the search page - one of these pages could be static and not constructed using javaScripts

 # Installation